Charles Corbin

-Charles Corbin (1881–1970) was a French diplomat who served as ambassador to Britain before and during the early part of the Second World War from 1933 to 27 June 1940.
+André Charles Corbin (4 December 1881 to 25 September 1970) was a French diplomat who served as French ambassador to the United Kingdom before and during the early part of the Second World War from 1933 to 27 June 1940.

 Early life

-He was born in Paris, the son of Paul Corbin, an industrialist.
+He was born in Paris on 4 December 1881.
+He was the son of Paul Corbin, an industrialist.
 He studied at the Collège Stanislas de Paris, a private Catholic school in which the father of Charles de Gaulle taught.
 He continued his education at the Faculté des Lettres at the Sorbonne.
-After World War I, Corbin served in the press bureau of the French Foreign Ministry at the Quai d'Orsay, in Paris.
-He made many British friends; he spoke English fluently and had a profound sympathy for Britain and British ways.
-Corbin served as the French ambassador to Spain (1929–31) and to Belgium (1931-33) before being appointed French ambassador to the court of St. James.